$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Overview of the superposition principle

 \section{Overview of the superposition principle}

-It has been demonstrated by~\citet{Machlup81} that the superposition of ``purely random'' processes -- defined as those with exponentially decaying autocorrelations of the form $e^{-\tau/\tau_c}$ where $\tau_c$ is the characteristic correlation time -- results in a $1/f$ power spectrum, provided that the ensemble of $\tau_c$ follows a scale-invariant distribution.
-The autocorrelation function of a zero-mean time series $x(t)$ can be defined as $R(\tau) = \langle x(t) x(t+\tau) \rangle$, where $\tau$ represents the time lag.
+It has been demonstrated by~\citet{Machlup81} that the superposition of \textmod{the so-called Ornstein--Uhlenbeck processes -- characterized by} exponentially decaying autocorrelations of the form $e^{-\tau/\tau_c}$ where $\tau_c$ is the characteristic correlation time -- results in a $1/f$ power spectrum, provided that the ensemble of $\tau_c$ follows a scale-invariant distribution. \textmod{The Ornstein--Uhlenbeck process is the unique stationary Gaussian process in which the future evolution depends solely on the present state and not on the past history.
+It therefore arises naturally as a simple model for stochastic systems.} The autocorrelation function of a zero-mean time series $x(t)$ can be defined as $R(\tau) = \langle x(t) x(t+\tau) \rangle$, where $\tau$ represents the time lag.
 Then, the Fourier transform of a single exponential autocorrelation function $R(\tau_c, \tau) \propto e^{-\tau/\tau_c}$ in angular frequency $(\omega = 2\pi f)$ domain yields a spectrum of Lorentzian form:

 where $R(\tau)$ is an even function symmetric about the origin, assuming the homogeneity of the data.
-Hereafter, we will assume a unit variance $\langle x^2 \rangle = 1$ unless otherwise specified.
-When multiple spectra of equal integrated power are superposed under the assumption that $\tau_c$ follows an inverse (scale-invariant) distribution $\rho(\tau_c) d\tau_c \propto d\tau_c/\tau_c$ within some specified domain $[\tau_1, \tau_2]$, the resulting overall spectrum is
+Hereafter, \textmod{for simplicity,} we will assume a unit variance $\langle x^2 \rangle = 1$ unless otherwise specified.\footnote{\textmod{A scale-invariant distribution of variance preserves the analytical $1/\omega$ behaviour (as in Eq.~\ref{eq:Machlup2}).
+Additionally, if the variance scales with correlation time as $\langle x^2 \rangle \propto \tau_c^\beta$ with $|\beta| < 1$, the resulting superposed spectrum as in Eq.~\ref{eq:Machlup2} follows the form of $\omega^{-(1+\beta)}$.
+The exponent $\beta$ may vary between systems, and a detailed characterization is beyond the scope of this paper.}} When multiple spectra of equal integrated power are superposed under the assumption that $\tau_c$ follows an inverse (scale-invariant) distribution $\rho(\tau_c) d\tau_c \propto d\tau_c/\tau_c$ within some specified domain $[\tau_1, \tau_2]$, the resulting overall spectrum is

 Assuming $\tau_1 \ll \tau_2$, and within the frequency range where $1/\tau_2 \ll \omega \ll 1/\tau_1$, Eq.~\ref{eq:Machlup2} leads to

 Thus under zeroth-order approximation, $\langle S \rangle \propto 1/\omega$ where $1/\tau_2 \ll \omega \ll 1/\tau_1$.